ADCI/full-name-parser/README.md

   - 0 or false = Does not throw error.
   - 1 or true (default) = Throw error.

+mandatory_middle_name(bool|integer, optional): Throw error if last name not found.

+  - 0 or false = Does not throw warning.
+  - 1 or true (default) = Throw warning.

 ### Advanced Use

 ```php